 Our people deserve a new and genuine Ministry of Justice.
 I have a vision of a ministry of justice which sees as its responsibility the expansion of justice for all of our citizenry and which perceives its task to confront injustice wherever it is found.
-One which opposes private lawlessness by a slum land-lord and official lawlessness by a General Lavelle, bombing cities against orders.
+One which opposes private lawlessness by a slum landlord and official lawlessness by a General Lavelle, bombing cities against orders.
 One which chooses civil rights and liberties over regressive tactics and suppression of dissent.
-One in which the guaranty of justice to every American is regarded as a pervading continuing mission.
+One in which the guarantee of justice to every American is regarded as a pervading continuing mission.

 As I conceive the role of the Department, it should have two Deputy Attorneys-General — one would be in charge of the traditional law enforcement activities.
 The other would head a new office charged with the duty of expanding justice for our citizens.